elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-role-of-attention-and-perception-in-visual-search-according-to-cognitive-psychology.md

 url: /learn/psychology/questions/what-is-the-role-of-attention-and-perception-in-visual-search-according-to-cognitive-psychology
 score: -1.0
 related_article1:
-    id: 165211
+    id: 165220
-    title: What are the main features and benefits of using Google Scholar for academic research?
+    title: >-
+        Why are abstracts important in academic papers and how do they guide research decisions?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-features-and-benefits-of-using-google-scholar-for-academic-research
+    url: /learn/psychology/questions/why-are-abstracts-important-in-academic-papers-and-how-do-they-guide-research-decisions
 related_article2:
-    id: 165217
+    id: 165208
-    title: How can citation tools enhance the credibility of academic work?
+    title: >-
+        What are the key challenges in defining a target population in research?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-citation-tools-enhance-the-credibility-of-academic-work
+    url: /learn/psychology/questions/what-are-the-key-challenges-in-defining-a-target-population-in-research
 related_article3:
+    id: 165209
+    title: >-
+        How do independent and dependent variables influence research design?
+    subject: Psychology
+    url: /learn/psychology/questions/how-do-independent-and-dependent-variables-influence-research-design
+related_article4:
     id: 165218
+    title: >-
-    title: What is semantic analysis and how does it enhance data interpretation in research?
+        What is semantic analysis and how does it enhance data interpretation in research?
     subject: Psychology
     url: /learn/psychology/questions/what-is-semantic-analysis-and-how-does-it-enhance-data-interpretation-in-research
-related_article4:
-    id: 165215
-    title: What are the common steps involved in conducting a literature review?
-    subject: Psychology
-    url: /learn/psychology/questions/what-are-the-common-steps-involved-in-conducting-a-literature-review
 related_article5:
-    id: 165214
+    id: 165210
+    title: >-
-    title: What is the primary purpose of conducting a literature review in research?
+        What are the primary benefits of conducting a randomized control trial?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-primary-purpose-of-conducting-a-literature-review-in-research
+    url: /learn/psychology/questions/what-are-the-primary-benefits-of-conducting-a-randomized-control-trial
 ---

 &nbsp;